willdurand-edu/security-slides/src/03_authentication_mechanisms.md

 It is an **application of MD5 cryptographic hashing with usage of nonce values to prevent replay attacks**.

-However, it still must be implemented by the browser and can't be designed in to a nice UI.
+However, it still must be implemented by the browser and can't be designed into a nice UI.

 ---